 Facebook tweeted that Its Apps And Services Were Working Again.

-“To the huge community of people and businesses around the world who depend on us – we’re sorry,” he said.
+Facebook team tweeted while apologizing, they said “To the huge community of people and companies around the world who depend on us – we apologize”.
 “We have worked hard to regain access to our apps and services and are happy to announce that they are now back online.
 Thank you for taking us on.”

 Later on Monday, Facebook vice president of infrastructure, Santosh Janardhan, released a statement.
 He said the company apologized for the inconvenience caused by today’s disruption to our platforms.